had0j/io_qp2_rule_eng/readme.md

 ### Targeting Grace

-There is a `Targeting Grace` variable, when attacked increase the same amount of value as received garbage in queue (value through various penalty/protection adjustments, not the original attack amount, excluding 【Volatile Garbage+】's 3x isn't counted), until capping at **18**
+There is a `Targeting Grace` variable, when attacked increase the same amount of value as received garbage in queue (value through various penalty/protection adjustments, not the original attack amount, excluding【Volatile Garbage+】's 3x isn't counted), until capping at **18**
-`Targeting Grace`'s value decreases `garbage messiness`, although this system is blocked by these reasons: when time reaches 6 minutes in【Expert+】, 【Messier Garbage(+)】
+`Targeting Grace`'s value decreases `garbage messiness`, although this system is blocked by these reasons: when time reaches 6 minutes in【Expert+】,【Messier Garbage(+)】
 If `Targeting Grace`>0, then it will decrease by 1 a bit of time after “last moment of being attacked”, and refresh “last moment of being attacked” as the current moment, release gaps are shown below:

 | Floor | Release every (seconds) | During【Expert+】|